 Please help us understand you and your work a little bit better?

-Which has been your most memorable moment at Air Works?
+Can you share your most memorable moments at Air Works?

-What significance does the International Women’s Day hold for you?
+What significance does International Women’s Day hold for you?
 Would you have any advice for women who are considering a career in aviation maintenance?